 Candidates with SJT Band 4 will not be considered further.
-Details of the scoring procedure for the A100 and A199 courses are made available in separate documents on the Medical School Website.
+Details of the scoring procedure for the University of Leicester

+A100 and A199 courses are made available in separate documents on the Medical School Website.

 3.3 Personal Statement & Academic Reference